timacdonald/log-fake/readme.md

 ### assertNothingLogged()

-Assert that no logs of any level were created.
+Assert that no logs were created.

 #### Can be called on...